 Why “Thrift Shopper for Peace”?
 For me, thrift is more than a shopping option, it is a lifestyle.
 It is active peacemaking.
 Thrift shopping supports the environment, volunteerism in the community, charity at home and abroad.
 It creates a level shopping ground for people of all income levels.
 When I donate and purchase at a thrift shop I’m keeping things out of a land-fill – making peace with the environment.
 When I volunteer, I am part of a community of people that I might not interact with otherwise – making peace in my community.
 When I support a charity (by donating, purchasing and volunteering) I am helping to build peace at home and around the world.
 Supporting a shop that enables people of all income levels to own things of value is, to me, a peace value as well.
 And it doesn’t hurt that you save a ton of money when you shop thrift.

 I live with my husband and son in Abbotsford.
-I work for Mennonite Central Committee in BC as the writer in the communications department; so I’m naturally biased towards MCC Thrift Shops and when I make my donations, it’s usually there.
+I worked for Mennonite Central Committee in BC as the writer in the communications department for 17 years; so I’m naturally biased towards MCC Thrift Shops and when I make my donations, it’s usually there.
 But I’m not exclusive.
 I’ll shop at any thrift shop and one of my favourite things to do when I travel is to find out where the thrift shops are and visit them.
 I’ll share some of my finds on this blog.
 I hope that what is shared on this blog will be of encouragement and value to all who read it.
 Looking forward to your ideas too – post on my blogs or email me at thrift4peace at gmail.com